 In this section, I will show 3 effective methods to calculate the break-even point in Excel.
 I will use different features of Excel to calculate the break-even price.
 You can also calculate break-even price and break-even total sales in a similar manner.

-1. Use of Goal-Seek Feature to Calculate Break-Even Point
+1. Using Goal-Seek Feature to Calculate Break-Even Point

-In the first method, I will show the use of the Goal-Seek feature of Excel.
-I have used a dataset containing Unit Price, Unit Sold, Revenue, Cost Per Unit, Variable Costs, Fixed Costs and Profit.
+In the first method, I will show how to use the Goal-Seek feature to calculate the break-even point in Excel.
+I have used a dataset containing Unit Price, Unit Sold, Revenue, Cost Per Unit, Variable Costs, Fixed Costs, and Profit.
 Let’s follow the stepwise procedures.

 - Primarily, fill up some data like in the image below.
 You can change the data according to your wish.